singularity-code/scim-endpoint/README.md

 Lean, mean and high performant open source Spring Boot Java SCIM server implementation with pluggable persistence layer and customizable authorization filter.

 Useful for exposing a company's identities using the SCIM protocol and target point for your provisioning engine or source for authentication or authorization providers.

+Also usable as a SCIM bridge between different systems or applications.

 You can reuse the integrated storage layers (couchbase,mongo,ldap,database,rest...) or write a custom java implementation and wire it via configuration.